AshtonSnapp/rouge/docs/book/2_types.md

 #### Floating-Point Types

 Rouge has two types for handling floating-point numbers.
-Floating point numbers are capable of handling fractional or decimal numbers - like 0.25 (or your circle constant of choice) - and extremely large numbers.
+Floating point numbers are capable of handling fractional or decimal numbers - like 0.25 (or your circle constant of choice) - and extremely large numbers like the speed of light.
 There are two floating point types - the 32-bit single-precision type (written as `flt` in code) and the 64-bit double-precision type (written as `dbl` in code).
+Type inferrence will prefer the `dbl` type as it is more precise.

 ### Booleans

-Booleans (written `bool`) are extremely simple: they are either true or false.
+Booleans (written `bool`) are extremely simple: they are either `true` or `false`.
 Not much else to it, really.

 ### Characters